From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Related Studies

 \section{Related Studies}

-\textbf{Test-time adaptation}.
-Generally, the purpose of a typical TTA task is classification, regression or segmentation.
-Existing works mainly focus on classification.
-TENT~\citep{wang2021tent} adapts batch normalization layers based on entropy minimization, i.e., the confidence of the target model is measured by the entropy of its predictions.
-Since performing adaptation for all test samples is computationally expensive, EATA~\citep{niu2022efficient} actively selects reliable samples to minimize the entropy loss during inference.
-Furthermore, it also introduces a Fisher regularizer to filter out redundant samples to reduce computational time.
-SAR~\citep{niu2023towards} is a reliable and sharpness-aware entropy minimization approach that can suppress the effect of noisy test samples with large gradients.
-Thus, it can stabilize online TTA under wild settings such as small batch, mixed shifts and imbalanced label shifts.
-This model-free paradigm can avoid error accumulation and catastrophic forgetting problems in image classification.
+\paragraph{Classic test-time adaptation} Normalization statistics are widely used in TTA to compute the data distribution based on the test data.
+TENT~\cite{wang2021tent} adapts batch normalization (BN) layers based on entropy minimization, i.e., the confidence of the target model is measured by the entropy of its predictions.
+EATA~\cite{niu2022efficient} actively selects reliable samples to minimize entropy loss during inference.
+Furthermore, it also introduces a Fisher regularizer to filter out redundant samples to reduce the computational time.
+SAR~\cite{niu2023towards} is a reliable and sharpness-aware entropy minimization approach that can suppress the effect of noisy test samples with large gradients.
+ATP \cite{bao2024adaptive} is flexible to handle various kinds of distribution shifts in online federated learning, by adaptively learning the adaptation rates for each target model.
+However, the cross-entropy loss, which is effectively used in classification, is inherently inapplicable to a regression problem such as pose estimation~\cite{li2021test}.

 Besides entropy-based approaches, many other strategies are also introduced to address TTA.
-AdaContrast ~\citep{chen2022contrastive} combines contrastive learning and pseudo labeling to handle TTA, where better target representations can be learned in a contrastive manner and the pseudo-labels can be refined.
-In real-world applications, the perception system of a machine is running in continuously changing environments, where the data distribution varies from time to time.
-AdaNPC ~\citep{zhang2023adanpc} is a parameter-free TTA approach based on a K-Nearest Neighbor (KNN) classifier, where the voting mechanism is used to attach labels based on $k$ nearest samples from the memory.
-Different from traditional continual TTA approaches, CTTA-VDP ~\citep{gan2023decorate} introduces a homeostasis-based prompt adaptation strategy that freezes the source model parameters during the continual TTA process.
-TTAB ~\citep{zhao2023pitfalls} unveils three common pitfalls in prior TTA approaches under classification tasks, based on a large-scale open-sourced benchmark and thorough quantitative analysis.
-Similar to classification problems, only one label is attached to a sample in a regression task.
-However, the cross-entropy loss, which is effectively used in classification, is inherently inapplicable to a regression problem such as pose estimation~\citep{li2021test}.
+TEA \cite{yuan2024tea} transforms the source model into an energy-based classifier to align the distributions of the model and test data.
+AdaContrast~\cite{chen2022contrastive} combines contrastive learning and pseudo labeling to handle TTA.
+AdaNPC~\cite{zhang2023adanpc} is a parameter-free TTA approach based on a K-Nearest Neighbor (KNN) classifier, where the voting mechanism is used to attach labels based on $k$ nearest samples from the memory.
+Different from traditional approaches, CTTA-VDP~\cite{gan2023decorate} introduces a homeostasis-based prompt adaptation strategy that freezes the source model parameters during the continual TTA process.
+Based on large-scale open-sourced benchmark approaches and thorough analysis, TTAB~\cite{zhao2023pitfalls} unveils three pitfalls in prior TTA approaches under classification tasks.